Life's Surges, raw and real

 The biggest one, however, as I was about to find out, was pride and humility.

 Just after lunchtime, the power suddenly went out.
 A car had hit a pole, knocking out service for blocks.
-The AC died along with all the other electric conveniences for about an hour.
+The AC died along with all the other electrical conveniences for about an hour.
 It's a good thing I had my little notebook to fan the hot flashes that ensued.

 When the power came back on, a collective sigh of relief was heard as cool air began circulating.
 By now, my tears had washed away the makeup I had so carefully applied, exposing dark circles I had carefully covered up that morning.
 The eye makeup lining my baby blues had been washed away, and an hour of heat added an extra dose of frizz to my already curly hair.